Railway-Op-Sim/json2ttb/docs/DOCS.md

 }
 ```

+#### Description Time Updates <a name="desc"></a>

+A special syntax within the description can be used to change the description to reflect the time for each service.
+The description can be changed both in the service description key and, as you will see below, per-instance descriptions.

+An example of a description using the syntax is below:

+`%t23:30% London Euston to Manchester Piccadilly`

+The `t` refers to time, and the area replaced will be between the `%`.
+This does mean that the `%` **cannot be used elsewhere** in any service description.

+If the `times` for this service were `12:03`, `12:43`, `13:23` for example, then the descriptions would be:

+`11:33 London Euston to Manchester Piccadilly`, `12:13 London Euston to Manchester Piccadilly` and `12:53 London Euston to Manchester Piccadilly`

 ### Adding Events and Times <a name="events"></a>

 Once we have a service, we can add any number of events within the `events` array.
 The services that we create use the exact same syntax as those in ROS timetables.
 They must be as strings separated by commas.